dahamv/dahamv.github.io/technologies/javascript/asynchronous-js.md

 ```

 ## this in Javascript
+In a function definition, **this** refers to the "owner" of the function.
 A functin inside an object is a method.  **this** in that method refers to the obj.
 in a regular function (not a part of an obj) -> **this** referes to the global object -> **window** object in browsers and **global** in node.
 ```js